 We generate a substantial portion of our revenues on a per-transaction basis, most of which is derived from long-term contracts.
 We have increased our revenues rapidly, growing at a compound annual growth rate of 76% from 2001 to 2005.
 Over the last three years we have derived an increasing percentage of our revenues from transactions.
 For 2003, we derived approximately 47% of our revenues from transactions processed; and for 2004, we derived approximately 63% of our revenues from transactions processed.
+For 2005, we derived approximately 83% of our revenues from transactions processed.
 For the three months ended March 31, 2006, we derived approximately 87% of our revenues from transactions processed.
 The remainder of our revenues were generated by professional services and subscription revenues, which have been decreasing as a percentage of our net revenues.
 We expect that this trend will continue and that we will derive an increasing percentage of our net revenues from transaction processing in future years.